 The Victorian Railways ordered six mainline locomotives from Clyde Engineering to cope with increased traffic levels on both the broad and standard gauge.
 This was followed by two further orders for more members of the class, with the second and third series built with more modern engines, increasing their power.

 A number of X Class locomotives were rebuilt by Freight Australia as the XR Class in 2002, including four “first series” and two “second series” X Class (see below).
-With the exceptions of X31 (owned by Seymour Rail Heritage Centre for lease service), X53 and X54 (both owned by QRNational), the remainder of the class remains in service in NSW and Victoria with Pacific National, on both standard and broad gauge operations.
+With the exceptions of X31 (owned by Seymour Rail Heritage Centre for lease service), the rest of the first series were converted to XR Class or scrapped.
+A number of second and third series X Class have also been scrapped by owners Pacific National, leading to uncertainty of the future of the class in commercial operation.

 West Australian Government Railways – L Class (1967)